outbrain/pure-angular-date-range-picker/readme.md

 ```

 #### **opens:**
 Whether the picker appears aligned to the left, to the right, or centered relative to the `ob-daterangepicker` directive.
-Has to be one of following `right`, `left` or `center`
+Has to be one of following `right`, `left` or `center`.
 **type:**
 css class
 **default:**